-1.1 The Advance Warning Flasher shall operate through logic gates within the signal controller.
+- 1.1 The Advance Warning Flasher shall operate through logic gates within the signal controller.
 The contractor shall provide a document to the traffic engineer with the proposed logic gate information for review and approval prior to installation.
-Separate logic gates shall be programmed to provide alternating ("wig-wag") flashing operation.

-1.2 The advance warning flasher shall be used in conjunction with signs to warn and control traffic at locations as shown on plans or as designated by Engineer (paid for separately).
-The flasher shall be installed at location(s) as shown on plans.

-1.3 The contractor shall notify the traffic engineer at least 24 hours before advance warning flasher signal activation.
+Separate logic gates shall be programmed to provide alternating ("wig-wag") flashing operation. - 1.2 The advance warning flasher shall be used in conjunction with signs to warn and control traffic at locations as shown on plans or as designated by Engineer (paid for separately).
+The flasher shall be installed at location(s) as shown on plans. - 1.3 The contractor shall notify the traffic engineer at least 24 hours before advance warning flasher signal activation.
 Contact information is below:

+Eddie Watkins

-Eddie Watkins (314) 275-1543, Cell: (314) 650-5461
+(314) 275-1543, Cell: (314) 650-5461

 2.0 Basis of Payment.
-Measurement and payment for complete Advance Warning Flasher includes the furnishing and installation of the system, as well as all miscellaneous hardware required for a fully operational system as shown on the plans.
-All costs incurred for complying with this provision shall be considered completely covered by the contract unit price for:
+Measurement and payment for complete Advance Warning Flasher meeting requirements above and including all miscellaneous hardware required for a fully operational system as shown on the plans shall be considered completely covered by the contract unit price for the following pay items: